 Yes, you can!
 A gas hob/stovetop is the most convenient for cooking Indian food and you will have a huge advantage.
 Although naan can be made on an electric or induction stovetop, you won’t get quite the same results that you would with gas.
 However, they will still be incredibly tasty – here are a few options:

-- Avoid wetting the bottom of the naan and simply cook on one side and then flip the naan and cook the other side.
+- Avoid wetting the bottom of the naan.
+Simply cook on one side and then flip the naan and cook the other side.
 I used this method for a few of the naan pictures in this recipe and although it doesn’t look as great, it tastes just as fantastic.

 - Abandon the stovetop altogether and pre-heat a pizza stone* in your oven.
 Put the naan on the hot pizza stone and cook until charred and bubbly.
 I have had success with this method.